mbosselut/IMP-fitness-app-server/README.md

 # my-imp-trainer-server
 Back-end for the IMP trainer application.
 The client repository can be found [here](https://github.com/mbosselut/IMP-fitness-app-client/).
 Built with NodeJS and PosgreSQL through Sequelize.
-- The frontend repository can be found [here](https://github.com/mbosselut/IMP-fitness-app-client/).

 ## Set-up